 Since 2004 he has been councilor for the Clearwater County, Reeve for three and half years (as of Dec 2011) and served on various boards and committees.
 He is Vice-Chairman for the Rocky Rural Electrification Association board of directors, was appointed member of the Provincial Court Nominating Committee, and also of the Utility Consumer Advocate Committee.

-Candace Vanin (PFRA) Secretary Sector: Federal Government
+SECRETARY Candace Vanin (Agriculture & Agri-Food Canada) Sector: Federal Government

 Dr. Laurie Danielson (NCIA) Sector: Industry

 Dr. Danielson joined the Northeast Capital Industrial Association as the Executive Director in 2007 following a lengthy career with Sherritt Inc., Viridian Inc. and The Westaim Corporation.
 Dr. Danielson holds a doctorate in chemistry from the University of Alberta and has extensive experience in regulatory compliance, government relations, and regional issues management.
 A longtime resident of Fort Saskatchewan, he is a member of the Association of the Chemical Profession of Alberta, and a board member of the Fort Air Partnership.
 Dr. Danielson resides in Fort Saskatchewan with his wife.

 Dwight Dach (County of St. Paul) Sector: Municipal